-Section 1.22 FLOOD PLAIN DISTRICTS BOUNDARY INTERPRETATION:
+Section 1.18 FLOOD PLAIN DISTRICTS BOUNDARY INTERPRETATION

-The boundaries of the four flood plain districts, FW, FFA, FFB, and FP, shall be determined by elevation and by scaling distances on the Flood Insurance Rate Map, and, where appropriate, on the soils maps contained in the Soil Survey of Olmsted County, Minnesota, dated March, 1980.
-The Floodway, Flood Fringe A and Flood Fringe B, and Flood Prone Districts are overlay districts that are superimposed on all existing zoning districts.
+The Floodway, Flood Fringe A (FFA), Flood Fringe B (FFB), and Flood Prone (FP) Districts are overlay districts that are superimposed on all existing zoning districts.
 The standards imposed in the overlay districts are in addition to any other requirements in this ordinance.
 In case of conflict, the more restrictive standards will apply.